 4. The Fishwives Club

-From South Africa, these wine labels are the result of the collaboration between the Soil design studio and illustrator Sam Brown.
+From South Africa, these wine label design are the result of the collaboration between the Soil design studio and illustrator Sam Brown.
 They highlight their feminine and mysterious illustrations, in which beautiful pin-ups ride on different types of fish.
 There you can see here correspond to this year’s wines but there is a whole collection of different illustrations in the previous years.

 5. Point After Point

-The goal for Brandon Oltman was to design a wine label for a company that markets a natural protein concentrate for dog and cat food.
+The goal for Brandon Oltman was a wine label design for a company that markets a natural protein concentrate for dog and cat food.
 The public that was going to receive this limited edition gift were the manufacturers of pet food that attended a trade fair in the sector. thus connecting the pet and the wine.
 The wine bottle is complemented with a white pencil to join the dots and feel part of this packaging.

 6. Csetvei Winery